-In recent years, several research efforts are targeted on the utilization of rare earth elements, especially on cerium thin film coatings.
-Cerium is a soft, ductile and silvery-white metal that tarnishes when exposed to air, and it so soft that can be cut with a knife.
+In recent years, several research efforts have targeted the utilization of rare earth elements, especially on cerium thin-film coatings.
+Cerium is a soft, ductile, and silvery-white metal that tarnishes when exposed to air, and it is so soft that can be cut with a knife.
 Cerium has no biological role and is not very toxic.
-Many surface treatments, like sol-gel, chemical vapor deposition (CVD) and physical vapor deposition (PVD) technique, based on the use of cerium and cerium compounds have been investigated because of their low toxicity.
+Many surface treatments, like sol-gel, chemical vapor deposition (CVD) and physical vapor deposition (PVD) techniques, based on the use of cerium and cerium compounds have been investigated because of their low toxicity.
 In other words, consumption or inhalation of those compounds is not considered harmful to health.

-Cerium compound physical vapor deposition permits to improve corrosion protection performance of the surface it is deposited on.
+Cerium compound physical vapor deposition permits improving corrosion protection performance of the surface on it is deposited on.
 The composition of the films has an impact on the corrosion properties of the cerium-based layer.
-In general, the coatings obtained by PVD are composed of Ce compound in trivalent or tetravalent states.
-The ratio between these 2 oxidization states is strongly depending on the oxidizing ability of the medium.
+In general, the coatings obtained by PVD are composed of Ce compounds in trivalent or tetravalent states.
+The ratio between these 2 oxidization states is strongly dependent on the oxidizing ability of the medium.
 However, no clear correlation between the Ce oxidation state and corrosion properties was found nowadays.

-In conclusion, cerium is good, but some people would concern their price.
+In conclusion, cerium is good, but some people would concern about its price.
 Is rare earth element—Cerium—very expensive?
-The answer is not, actually Cerium is one of the least expensive rare earths and is the major component of “mischmetal”.
+The answer is not, actually Cerium is one of the least expensive rare earth and is the major component of “mischmetal”.
 So don’t care too much about the price.

-For high purity sputtering targets & evaporation materials inquiry, please visit SAM Sputter Target.
+For high purity sputtering targets & evaporation materials inquiries, please visit SAM Sputter Target.

-For more news and knowledge about sputtering target, please see SAM Target News.
+For more news and knowledge about sputtering targets, please see SAM Target News.

 Related Blog: How was cerium discovered? | History of Cerium